rmy1998/new-site/content/_index.md

         - **[Inciteful](https://inciteful.xyz/)**
           For literature discovery, I prefer **[Inciteful](https://inciteful.xyz/)** over Connected Papers because it lets me analyze multiple papers at once.
 Imagine being able to search for papers based on 5-10 papers simultaneously - it's like having a research map that shows hidden relationships between different papers.
 By identifying works that have multiple references to my input papers, it reveals connections that single-paper analysis would miss, creating more comprehensive research maps.
         - **[Undermind](https://www.undermind.ai/home/)**
           When I'm not exactly sure what keywords to search, **[Undermind](https://www.undermind.ai/home/)** is my secret weapon.
-Instead of rigid keyword matching, you can chat with its AI to refine your search iteratively.
 Unlike traditional keyword searches, its AI-powered system allows you to search without any keywords - you can progressively narrow or broaden the scope through dialogue, it understands the context like a research partner would.
 The downside is it is very slow, since it need to use LLM for vague searching.
     design:
       columns: '1'
 ---